 Of the Premier League stadiums that will host Champions League football in 2017/18, Stamford Bridge is obviously set to be the most daunting.
 Pep Guardiola’s Manchester City squad was reasonably solid at home last season, but still fell short of Chelsea by a considerable distance.
 Meanwhile, the second half of 2016/17 saw Manchester United and Liverpool concede a disappointing number of home points to teams much lower in the table.

 53 of Chelsea’s title-winning (and near record-breaking) 93 points in 2016/17 were taken from matches at Stamford Bridge.
-Such is the confidence in Chelsea’s home form, this website prices the Blues at a mere 12/1 to win the 2017/18 Champions League.
+Such is the confidence in Chelsea’s home form.
 Where the Premier League is concerned, there is nothing to suggest that the West London club cannot improve on that tally of home points next season – even if Diego Costa is currently in a standoff with Antonio Conte.

 Everton had already secured European qualification by the time champions Chelsea visited Goodison Park on 30 April.
 As such, the 3-0 defeat suffered by Everton at Chelsea’s collective hands does not necessarily foreshadow a return to the darker days of the Martinez era, when home wins became a distressing rarity.
 Ronald Koeman has instilled a new degree of fitness and resolve at Goodison, and with Farhad Moshiri now the largest shareholder, Everton are well-placed to maintain their strong home form.